 2. A grace period of 12 hours meaning seamless change of sensor at a time convenient to the user.

 2. The App with user-focussed data and flexibility

 3. The potential use of APIs for integration with other apps

-4. The potential for glucose reading direct to Apple Watch.
+4. The potential for glucose reading direct to Apple Watch (not yet launched).
 This is a very sought after feature and will be very popular with T1s.

 Although it's too early to speculate about any developments for a G8, its worth mentioning that the G7 is still only has a 10 day lifespan.
 Whether this is changed remains to be seen, but market pressure may play a part as other CGMs move to longer durations, for example, Sensonics have a new 6 month implantable sensor coming out soon.
 Eversense, and if this is well-received it could pave the way for the likes of Dexcom to review their strategy in this regard.

 Business Analysts have commented that the features of the G7, such as improved accuracy and a smaller footprint, will "allow Dexcom to compete more effectively, especially in the Type 2 market."

 But, the real future for CGM isn't necessarily diabetes-related at all.
 CGMs are already being worn by athletes and sports enthusiasts and as health data becomes more of a commodity, their use and popularity is almost certain to grow.
 Health wearables will be seen everywhere and Dexcom G7 is perhaps only another stage in this evolution.

 Information and data contained in this blog is based on details available in the UK at the time of publication.
 If you are based in another country you should check the specific information and data available in your country.

 Content here and on our website www.lovemylibre.com does not constitute medical advice or replace the relationship between you and healthcare professionals nor the advice you receive from them.